phcs93/prodex/README.md

 ## filters

 - evolution filters (render evolutions when filtering)
   - number of evolutions (depth)
   - number of branches
   - evolution method (items, trading, etc)
     - if item, choose which item to filter by

 ## database

 - determine if pokemon is obtainable in version
   - by evolution -> DONE
   - by hatching egg  -> DONE
   - by trading from sister version
     - detect if pokemon can be traded from other generations

 ## moves window

 - show pre-evolution moves
 - highlight STAB (also highlight damage type based on highest pokemon stat)

 ## important things

 - consider abilities when calculating pokemon weakness (attacking and defending)
 - consider generation when filtering move type (some normal moves became fairy)
 - determine move damage type by generation
 - encounters for regional forms should be the same as their base form (?)
 - change "only obtainable" flag to "show from all versions" (remember to unconsider version on moves, held items, etc)
   - actually it would be simpler to just disable all version dependant filters

 ## add filters

 - evolution
   - by item
   - by method
   - by number of evolutions

 ## team builder

 - select pokemon moves
 - also select ability, nature, level, EVs, IVs
 - select gender
 - select shiny
 - hear cry
 - show location with both list and map image (like in the game)
 - show sprite based on selected generation
   - one spritesheet per generation?
   - one gif collection per generation?

 ## charts

 - calculate team types vulnerabilites and advantages
 - number of pokemons team has advantage on by type
 - number of pokemons per type
 - type effectiveness table
 - natures & tastes

-## Missing sprites
+## missing sprites / gifs

 - [GEN 7] #10094 Pikachu Original Cap [shiny]
 - [GEN 7] #10094 Pikachu Original Cap [female]